jonkarrer/capstone-project/README.md

     [x] first i made a data structure in menuDataBase.ts.
 Imported that into order.tsx.
 The database holds all menus, descriptions, titles and prices.
     [x] build a MenuItem component in order.tsx. created 3 props to pass.
     [x] with a map function, i render multiple Menuitem components into the dom.
 I pass the database info as props.
-    [x] made an onclick function that runs the map function.
+    [x] made an onclick function that runs the map function. created a map function and useState hook for each menu catagory [] add click event to menu items. should make a component pop up.